How to buy a house with no money down

 - You can keep more cash on hand.
 Even if you have enough to make a sizable down payment, you might want to keep cash on hand for remodeling or to reach some other goal.
 With a zero- or low-down payment mortgage, that extra cash remains available to you.

 - You’ll have no or little equity.
 When you start with a no-down payment home loan, you don’t have much or any equity in your home at the outset because you’ll owe nearly 100 percent of the home’s value.
-That means you won’t be able to tap into your equity in an emergency, and during a downturn, you could end up owing more on the home than it’s worth, making it difficult to sell and move if that becomes necessary.
+That means you won’t be able to tap into your equity in an emergency, and during a downturn in the real estate market, you could end up owing more on the home than it’s worth, making it difficult to sell and move if that becomes necessary.

 - You’ll need a bigger mortgage, which translates to higher costs.
 The less you put down, the more you’ll need to borrow, which means you’ll pay more in interest over the life of the loan.